GauravRoy48/Convolutional-Neural-Network/README.md

 If you want to use your **NVIDIA GPU **then run in Anaconda Prompt:

-`conda create -n new_env python=3.6 numpy scipy pandas matplotlib statsmodels scikit-learn spyder keras-gpu`
+`conda create -n new_env python=3.6 numpy scipy pandas matplotlib statsmodels scikit-learn pillow spyder keras-gpu`

 where `new_env` is the name of the new environment that you create.

 <br>If you want to use your **CPU** then run in Anaconda Prompt:

-`conda create -n new_env python=3.6 numpy scipy pandas matplotlib statsmodels scikit-learn spyder keras`
+`conda create -n new_env python=3.6 numpy scipy pandas matplotlib statsmodels scikit-learn pillow spyder keras`

 where `new_env` is the name of the new environment that you create.